kemo-1/kemo-slides/README.md

 [![Package Version](https://img.shields.io/hexpm/v/beam_party)](https://hex.pm/packages/beam_party)
 [![Hex Docs](https://img.shields.io/badge/hex-docs-ffaff3)](https://hexdocs.pm/beam_party/)

+run the server and the client with `nodemon src/beam_party.gleam` Then the client will be on localhost:5173

 i really enjoyed using partykit which is a JavaScript library for building websocket servers that make it too ez to make collaborative apps and websites
 [PartyKit](https://www.partykit.io/)